yuyu-19/5eBasicTelegramBot/README.md

 # 5eBasicTelegramBot

 This bot is an implementation of the 5e SRD.
+To run it, simply start main.py once the required libraries have been installed.

 It is messaging system-agnostic.
 It contains an implementation of the userConversation interface for Telegram and a simple console input, but it could easily be extended to support other platforms.
 The flow of its functions is as follows: